Arithmetic Fujita approximation over adelic curves: Introduction

 \subsection{Acknowledgements}

-I would like to thank Prof. Atsushi Moriwaki for introducing this subject to me.
+I would like to thank Prof. Atsushi Moriwaki for introducing this subject to me, and suggesting me to use the notation "having a non-zero small section".
 In addition, I would like to thank Prof. Huayi Chen for many useful discussions and suggestions, and Dr. Wenbin Luo for the advices on some key techniques.
+In particular, I would like to thank the anonymous referee for his or her valuable comments on this article.
 Part of this work was accomplished during my visit to Institute for Theoretical Sciences, Westlake University, and I would like to thank their generous invitation and reception.
 Chunhui Liu was supported by National Science Foundation of China No. 12201153.